danieljcave/inphysical-plans/README.md

 ### Validator Testing
 ### HTML Testing
 All HTML Pages passed validation testing except for, Create_post.html.
-Due to usinging the SummernoteWidget for blog editing the ifram causing a number of errors in the code.
-At first i decided to remove the summernote and not use customization.
-But on fursther thought the lack of formatability was causing a lack of engagement for the block post and a necisary for the website to serve its purspose and the formatability could not be sacrifices and hope the decision was correct to do so.
+Due to using the SummernoteWidget for blog editing the iframe caused a number of errors in the code.
+At first, I decided to remove the summernote and not use customization.
+But on further thought the lack of formability was causing a lack of engagement for the block post and a necessary for the website to serve its purpose and the formatability could not be sacrificed and hope the decision was correct to do so.

 ![All HTML Pages Validation](/readME-assets/tests/html_test.png)